Fiction & Non-Fiction

 It’s a funny thing airing your opinions for all to see, like airing your laundry across the high street.
 And thanks to Comments, you don’t have to wonder what people think of you.
 What amazed me was how many people weighed in with immediate personal insults and some evidently never even read the article, assuming I was attacking their stance, instead of supporting it!
 Aaaah.
 The internet.

-The One on Trickle Down Economics is still on the Scotsman website.
+The One on Trickle Down Economics is on PressReader.com.

 For some reason, my spiel on Gaelic is not, so here it is in pdf format.